 You must take a global view

-There is a good chance that you will need to comply with multiple different data protection laws (like the GDPR and POPIA).
-This is why it is important that you take a global view and comply with what is common among them.
+There is a good chance that you will need to comply with multiple data protection laws (like the GDPR and POPIA).
+This is why it is essential to take a global view and comply with what is common among them.

-2. Comply with data protection law by joining our data protection programme.
+- Comply with data protection law by joining our data protection programme and working through the POPI lens.

 Get the GDPR POPIA comparison report

-We have drafted (and continually update) a GDPR POPIA Comparison Report comparing the two laws.
+We have drafted (and continually update) a GDPR and POPIA Comparison Report, which compares the two laws.
 The report will help you to see the key differences between the two (differences that create extra compliance requirements) and help you to:

 There are two ways for you to get the report.